UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 Contact: Conflict of Interest Coordinator at (949) 824-8713 or firstname.lastname@example.org

-The California Political Reform Act of 1974 requires all government (University) employees to disqualify themselves from participating in decisions in which they have a personal financial interest.
+- The California Political Reform Act of 1974 requires all government (University) employees to disqualify themselves from participating in decisions in which they have a personal financial interest.
 It also requires designated University officials to file a financial disclosure within 30 days of taking or leaving office, as well as annually, on the Form 700 - Statement of Economic Interests (or Form 700-U for principal investigators).
-See UC Office of the General Counsel: An Introduction to Gift Reporting - July 2012).
+See UC Guidance on Acceptance of Personal Gifts and Gratuities by Employees under California's Political Reform Act.

-- Notify the Confict of Interest Coordinator of changes in the staffing of designated official positions.
+- Notify the Conflict of Interest Coordinator of changes in the staffing of designated official positions;

-- Include conflict of interest information in recruitment materials for designated officials, such as: "Under the provisions of the Political Reform Act of 1974, the successful candidate will be required to file a Statement of Economic Interests."
+- Include conflict of interest information in recruitment materials for designated officials, such as: "Under the provisions of the Political Reform Act of 1974, the successful candidate will be required to file a Statement of Economic Interests"; and

 - Establish departmental practices to ensure that: